moleculer-framework/protocol/4.0/PROTOCOL.md

 - new `seq: int32` to have better tracking of stream request

 **RESPONSE**
-- new `paramsType: enum` needed for schema-based serializers
+- new `dataType: enum` needed for schema-based serializers
 - new `seq: int32` to have better tracking of stream request

 **EVENT**